aj65461/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-##To view this site, simple click on the following link:
+##To view this site, simply click on the following link:

 http://aj65461.github.io/frontend-nanodegree-mobile-portfolio/

-From there you can click on any of the pages, copy their urls and then enter them in to Google's PageSpeed Insights linked here:
+From there you can click on any of the pages, copy their URLs, and then enter them into Google's PageSpeed Insights linked here:

 https://developers.google.com/speed/pagespeed/insights/